Bhuvan Bam

-Bhuvan Bam ([ˈbʱʊʋən baːm]; born Bhuvan Avnindra Shankar Bam; 22 January 1994) is an Indian comedian, writer, singer, actor, songwriter, and YouTube personality from Delhi, India.
+Bhuvan Avnindra Shankar Bam ([ˈbʱʊʋən baːm]; born 22 January 1994) is an Indian comedian, writer, singer, actor, songwriter and YouTube personality from Delhi.
 He is known for his comedy channel on YouTube named BB Ki Vines.
+He received the Bollywood Hungama Style Icons award in 2023.

 Early life and education

-Bam was born on 22 January 1994 in Vadodara, Gujarat in a Maharastrian family to Avnindra and Padma Bam.
+Bam was born on 22 January 1994 in Vadodara, Gujarat into a Marathi Hindu family to Avnindra and Padma Bam.
 Later on, his family moved to Delhi.
 He attended Green Fields School in Delhi and graduated from Shaheed Bhagat Singh College, Delhi University, with a bachelor's degree in history.

-Bam's parents died in 2021 from a COVID-19 infection.
+Bam's parents died in 2021 due to complications from a COVID-19.

 Career

 Bam launched his internet career in uploading a video in which he lampooned a news reporter who asked a woman insensitive questions regarding the death of her son due to the Kashmir floods.
 The video went viral in Pakistan, inspiring Bam to create his own YouTube channel in June 2015.